cpedersen/smithsonian-art/README.md

 See the png file in this directory to see what the app looks like.

 TECHNOLOGY USED:
-HTML, CSS, JavaScript, and jQuery.
+HTML, CSS, JavaScript, and jQuery